 Roomy, knife-friendly, and exceptionally durable, this teak slab was worth every penny.
 It resisted warping and cracking, showed only minor scratches, never seemed “thirsty,” and—despite its heft—was easy to lift and clean, thanks to handholds on each end.

-Our top-rated sharpener had the winning combination of producing truly exceptional and consistent results quickly, neatly, and efficiently.
+Our top-rated sharpener for 15-degree knives had the winning combination of producing truly exceptional and consistent results quickly, neatly, and efficiently.
 The manual clearly outlined a few specific steps that must be followed each time, and it took about 2 minutes from start to finish to get a polished, razor-sharp edge.
 Narrow, spring-loaded slots made it easy and unambiguous to maintain a consistent angle as we moved the knife through the three slots.
-It rapidly removed a notch we cut in the blade and easily sharpened both our everyday chef’s knife and pricey carbon-steel chef’s knife.
+This model rapidly removed a notch we cut in the blade to simulate a chipped edge and easily sharpened both our everyday chef’s knife and pricey carbon-steel chef’s knife.
 We subtracted half a point because the slots left very light cosmetic scratches along the sides of our knives.
+This machine can also sharpen single-beveled and serrated blades, though we haven’t tested those functions.